 Common Health Center Services

-- Care for acute injuries or illnesses
+- Assessment and care for injuries and illnesses

 - Over-the-counter medications